gyyu/gyyu.github.io/_pages/about.md

 > Second say it,
 >
 > Third stop when you have said it, and
 >
 > Finally give it an accurate title."

 I've always loved writing.
-So there's a very personal reason why it exists, which is for my own enjoyment.
+So there's a very personal reason why this place exists, which is for my own enjoyment.
 But there's also some things that I like to believe I have to say, and perhaps some people out there who might find it mildly valuable.
 And while I still have that feeling, I'll keep this place alive.